fmilthaler/FinQuant/CONTRIBUTING.md

 ### Create a Pull Request
 Create a new [Pull Request](https://github.com/fmilthaler/FinQuant/pulls).
 Describe what your changes are in the Pull Request.
 If your contribution fixes a bug, or adds a features listed under [issues](https://github.com/fmilthaler/FinQuant/issues) as "#12", please add "fixes #12" or "closes #12".

-If you do not have a [Quandl API key](https://docs.quandl.com/docs#section-authentication) set on your Travis account, some of the tests are most likely going to fail.
-There are two ways forward:
+If you do not have a [Quandl API key](https://docs.quandl.com/docs#section-authentication) set as a secret in your fork, some of the tests are going to fail.
-1. you get a [Quandl API key](https://docs.quandl.com/docs#section-authentication), and set it as an environment variable under your Travis account settings.
-2. Or you set the target of your Pull Request to either `feature/new-feature` or `bugfix/new-bugfix`, if your contribution is a new feature of bugfix respectively.
-That way your changes can be merged into a branch of FinQuant, and all the tests can be ran with my [Quandl API key](https://docs.quandl.com/docs#section-authentication).
+While you are working on your fork, you can ignore the Quandl specific tests that are failing.
+Once you are happy with your work, open a PR and use `master` as the target branch.
+GitHub Actions is set up to run the tests automatically for PRs, and the Quandl tests are then run with my secret API key.